Save on Gifts for Gardeners!

 Its needle-like bluish-grey foliage topped by fragrant, long-blooming flowers in violet-blue shades, plus a graceful low-mounding form, makes for a most elegant edging plant.

-The best lavenders for northern gardeners are the common or English types (Lavandula angustifolia and L. x intermedia, a hybrid between L. angustifolia and L. latifolia), which are hardy to Zone 5.
+The best cultivars for northern gardeners are the common or English types, (Lavandula angustifolia and L. x intermedia, a hybrid between L. angustifolia and L. latifolia), which are hardy to Zone 5.

-Popular garden cultivars include 'Hidcote', with lilac purple flowers; 'Munstead', with violet-blue flowers; and 'Grosso', which has lavender-colored flowers held higher on longer stems.
+Popular garden cultivars include ‘Hidcote’, with lilac purple flowers; ‘Munstead’, with violet-blue flowers; and ‘Grosso’, which has light-purple flowers held higher on longer stems.

 Unlike some perennials, which are long-lived - peonies and hostas, for example - don't expect lavender to thrive for years.
 The plants tend to be at their best for maybe three to five seasons.